matloff/Rdsm/README.md

   The key here is use of a *mutex* (short for "mutual exclusion"), which can be locked and unlocked.
-While locked, no other thread is allowed to enter the given lines of code.
+While locked, no other thread is allowed to enter the given section of code.
 If one thread has locked the mutex and another thread reaches the **lock** line, it will be blocked until the mutex is unlocked.
-Mutexs come from the **synchronicity** package.
+Mutexes come from the **synchronicity** package.

   The internal code for **rthreadsWaitDone** is similar: